RediSearch/RediSearch/docs/Commands.md

 ### Description

-This command alters an existing index.
+Alters an existing index.
 Currently, adding fields to the index is the only supported alteration.

 Adding a field to the index will cause any future document updates to use the new field when